-- A new SafeU Student

-Ambassador program launched

-in fall 2021.
-The year-long paid

-leadership cohort program

-focuses on improving campus

-safety, gaining leadership experience, and giving students and

-opportunity to interact with staff

-and officials at the U

-- In recognition of the variety of effects the pandemic and associated isolation had on the campus community, the #CheckOnYourUCrew campaign encouraged the community to reach out to each other and make and expand connections.

-- The University Center for Student Wellness hosted a variety of events in April 2021 in recognition of Sexual Assault Awareness Month.
+- A new SafeU Student Ambassador program launched in fall 2021.
+The year-long paid leadership cohort program focuses on improving campus safety, gaining leadership experience, and giving students and opportunity to interact with staff and officials at the U - In recognition of the variety of effects the pandemic and associated isolation had on the campus community, the #CheckOnYourUCrew campaign encouraged the community to reach out to each other and make and expand connections. - The University Center for Student Wellness hosted a variety of events in April 2021 in recognition of Sexual Assault Awareness Month

 - The Gender-Based Violence Consortium at the University of Utah held a daylong symposium in April 2021 called "Visualizing Change, Resisting Violence," and featured experts from across the country.
 The consortium aims to increase public recognize of and deepen public knowledge about this type of violence. - New digital signage placed throughout campus offer a place to broadcast emergency messaging and other safety information. - Throughout the COVID-19 pandemic, the University of Utah worked to follow public health guidelines and best practices to protect its community.
-From providing free face coverings to offering testing and vaccines, the U recently announced plans to require COVID-19 vaccinations for students and healthcare workers. - The University Counseling Center began providing more services to students without charging session fees thanks to a new Student Mental Health Fee and other creative solutions - The University Information Security Office signed up as a Cybersecurity Awareness Month Champion in October 2020 to promote the awareness of online safety and privacy.
-The office shared helpful tips and information on a range of topics associated with cybersecurity.
+From providing free face coverings to offering testing and vaccines, the U recently announced plans to require COVID-19 vaccinations for students and healthcare workers. - The University Counseling Center began providing more services to students without charging session fees thanks to a new Student Mental Health Fee and other creative solutions - The University of Utah launched the new Center for Violence Prevention aimed at bridging the gap between research and practice by bringing together researchers, prevention educators and students.
+The center will work to better understand and analyze perpetration and peer culture as it relates to relationship and sexual violence.

-- The University of Utah launched the new Center for Violence Prevention aimed at bridging the gap between research and practice by bringing together researchers, prevention educators and students.
-The center will work to better understand and analyze perpetration and peer culture as it relates to relationship and sexual violence. - University Safety established the Public Safety Advisory Committee to assist the chief safety officer with the development of the strategic direction of the department in order to enhance the safety and overall quality of life for the U community.
+- University Safety established the Public Safety Advisory Committee to assist the chief safety officer with the development of the strategic direction of the department in order to enhance the safety and overall quality of life for the U community.
 The committee is chaired by two students and includes student, faculty, and staff representatives from across the campus. - University Safety developed the Independent Review Committee to help ensure confidence in the U's public safety functions by reviewing complaints made against public safety personnel, evaluating the actions of public safety personnel, and making recommendations regarding policies and procedures.
-The IRC is chaired by a law professor and includes student, faculty, and staff representatives. - To support the University of Utah's commitment to safety, diversity, and inclusion, University Safety created a new Special Assistant to the Chief Safety Officer position to coordinate community engagement
+The IRC is chaired by a law professor and includes student, faculty, and staff representatives. - To support the University of Utah's commitment to safety, diversity, and inclusion, University Safety created a new Special Assistant to the Chief Safety Officer position to coordinate community engagement initiatives with organizations across campus, as well as implement new response protocols developed by the Racist and Bias Incident Response Team.
+This position works closely with the divisions of Student Affairs and Equity, Diversity, and Inclusion to comprehensively evaluate and improve safety efforts.

-- initiatives with organizations across campus, as well as implement new response protocols developed by the Racist and Bias Incident Response Team.
-This position works closely with the divisions of Student Affairs and Equity, Diversity, and Inclusion to comprehensively evaluate and improve safety efforts. - University Police began using body-worn cameras in August 2021 to promote accountability; increase public trust; provide supportive documentation for complaints, investigations, and prosecutions; and improve training opportunities. - The University Police Department became the first law enforcement agency in Utah to join the 30x30 initiative in July 2021 to increase the representation of women in police recruit classes to 30% by 2030."
+- University Police began using body-worn cameras in August 2021 to promote accountability; increase public trust; provide supportive documentation for complaints, investigations, and prosecutions; and improve training opportunities. - The University Police Department became the first law enforcement agency in Utah to join the 30x30 initiative in July 2021 to increase the representation of women in police recruit classes to 30% by 2030."